Doiron House

 The Dorion House, a vernacular white residence

-The house was handed down from generation to generation to Joseph Doiron’s descendants, until the acquired by the City of Dieppe in 2016, with the aim of perpetuating the history of this part of the region’s heritage.
+For many years, the Dorion House was passed down from generation to generation to the Doiron family.
+Finally, in 2016, the building was acquired by the City of Dieppe, with the aim of preserving and perpetuating the history of this part of the region’s heritage.

 Sunday to Friday